-1. Activity
+Activity

-KPI1: Increase in the percentage of people physically active.

-KPI2: Decrease in the percentage of people physically inactive.
+- Increase in the percentage of people physically active. - Decrease in the percentage of people physically inactive. - Increase in the percentage of people who have undertaken muscle strengthening exercise at least twice a week in the last month.

 The Chief Medical Officer defines an active person as someone who, over the course of a week, does 150 or more moderate intensity equivalent (MIE) minutes of physical activity.
 Breaking that down further: